GSA/digitalgov.gov/content/events/2018/07/2018-07-06-a-first-look-at-uswds-20.md

 - New Grid System
 - Utilities

-This event will be held over YouTubeLIVE.

-_NOTE: To ask questions during the event, you will need to create a YouTube channel (profile) with your name and photo prior to the event._
+_NOTE: This event will be held over YouTubeLIVE.
+To ask questions during the event, you will need to [create a YouTube channel (profile)](https://support.google.com/youtube/answer/1646861?hl=en) prior to the event._

 ### Related

 - View the U.S. Web Design System at [https://designsystem.digital.gov/](https://designsystem.digital.gov/)
 - [Participate in the project »](https://github.com/uswds/uswds)
 - Follow [@USWDS on Twitter](https://twitter.com/uswds)

+{{< img src="preview-uswds-2-0" caption="A first look at the USWDS 2.0" alt="A first look at the USWDS 2.0" >}}